papersblindreview/PI_CRNN2025/README.md

 2) cae_model.py contains code to run the CAE
 3) pi_crnn_model.py contains code to run the spatiotemporal model, conditional on the trained CAE

+The DNS data for Rayleigh-Benard Convection can be reproduced from the public repository: git.uwaterloo.ca/SPINS/SPINS_main.
+The data file should be saved as "RB_Data.mat".

-A user should first download the three files in the code folder.
+In the same folder as the data, a user should download the three files in the code folder.
 To reproduce the results from the manuscript, the user should first run cae_model.py to train the CAE portion of the model.
 Then, run pi_crnn_model.py to train and produce forecasts for the proposed PI-CRNN approach.